byceps/byceps/README.rst

 Testing
 =======

-In the activated virtual environment, install pytest_ and other test
+In the activated virtual environment, install the testing dependencies:
-dependencies:

 .. code:: sh